 Note: If you or another user breaches these passcode security requirements, we may not be required to indemnify you for loss arising from that breach.
-See Section 5.
+Error!
+Reference source not found..

 6.4.
 A user must not act with extreme carelessness in failing to protect the security of all passcodes where extreme carelessness means a degree of carelessness that greatly exceeds what would normally be considered careless behaviour.